 As honors students, you will register for SOC498 in the Spring Quarter.
 You should start the process around week 5 of the winter quarter, which usually falls in mid-February.
-Please be sure to inform your advisor that you will be doing this.
+Please be sure to inform your faculty advisor that you will be doing this.

-SOC498 will provide you with independent study credits under the oversight of your advisor.
+SOC498 will provide you with independent study credits, formally under the oversight of your faculty advisor (though you should continue to check in with both your advisors as you work on your thesis).
 SOC498 is graded CR/NC and thus will have no impact on your sociology GPA.
 To register for SOC498, send an email to the sociology advising office with the following information:

 - The name of your Honors Thesis Faculty Advisor

 - Your student number

-- The number of credits you would like.
+- The number of credits (1-5) you would like

 The Department allows some leeway when it comes to credit hours for SOC498.
-We assume most of you want to be registered for 5 credits, but if you do not want a full 5 credits (because you are juggling multiple majors/required course, for example), you can register for anywhere between 1 and 5 credits.
-Keep in mind, however, that you must have earned at least 60 Sociology credits by the time you graduate.
+Most of you will want to be registered for 5 credits, but if you are juggling multiple majors/required courses, for example, you can register for anywhere between 1 and 5 credits.
+Keep in mind, that you must earn at least 60 Sociology credits by the time you graduate (58 credits if a 3-credit course is part of your honors program).
 Carrying fewer than 5 credits of SOC 498 doesn't mean you spend any less time doing research or write a shorter honors thesis; the varying credit load is simply a mechanism that allows us to offer flexibility in terms of your schedule.

-In spring quarter you will not be meeting with your cohort regularly.
+In spring quarter you will not be meeting with your cohort regularly (although students often arrange regular meetings independent of instructors).
 It is ultimately up to you to decide how you want to structure your workload to complete your data analysis and written thesis by the end of the quarter.
 Here are some things to keep in mind as you get started with this final stage of your thesis research process:

-- Set up a regular meeting time with your advisor - Establish goals and a semi-formal timeline for the quarter according to your specific needs - Get feedback from your advisor on the first half of your thesis that you submitted last quarter as soon as possible to help with revisions
+- Set up regular meeting times with your advisors - Establish goals and a semi-formal timeline for the quarter according to your specific needs - Get feedback from both your advisors on the first half of your thesis that you submitted last quarter as soon as possible to help with revisions - Arrange times to meet as a cohort-peer accountability is very helpful!